Reyno851/ES2001_MATLAB_Coding_Corals/README.md

 # ES2001 MATLAB Coding Corals
 - Repository of project using MATLAB to analyse effect of climate change on survival of corals in the North Pacific Ocean from 2000 to 2015
+- Hypothesis: Climate change has a direct impact on coral population, however different species of corals exhibit varying degree of resilience
 - Parameters used to measure climate change are:
   - Sea Surface Temperature (SST)
   - Sea Surface Temperature Anomaly (SSTA)